nuenweh/tetris-tutorials/LST-tutorial.md

 https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/21475df2-c5d5-47a5-bead-6379696b5f44

-LST is also good to use as a stacking exercise to polish your fundamentals, since it requires you to use your queue very efficiently to sustain it for long.
-Mirrored 7-2 stacking, is called "JZT".
+LST is also good to use as a stacking exercise, since it requires you to use your queue very efficiently to sustain it for long.
+JZT is its mirrored version, a 7-2 stack.
 You should practice both to reduce any awkwardness.

 I recommend reading this guide in chunks, and to practice one concept at a time.
 Learning all of LST and its nuances is hard to grasp in one session.
 (Editor note: this advice should be applied to learning anything.
 "Chunking" is a very potent learning strategy, and giving your brain time to process things is crucial for learning).
 Another good learning/gaming habits are taking short breaks every 20-25 minutes, and doing replay reviews.
-Both will

 First and foremost, LST is about preventing bad board states altogether, and there's little to no leeway for mistakes or fixing them.
 This makes LST very very challenging to learn.
 It requires good stacking fundamentals and being able to visualize 3 pieces at the same time.
 If you don't have that ability, you can just start doing LST and "grow into it" with practice, but there's no guarantee of success.
 I also suggest becoming familiar with [what T spins are and how to build them](https://www.youtube.com/watch?v=FI39WJqTLvA&pp=ygUXZ2FyYm8ncyB0IHNwaW4gdHV0cm9pYWw%3D).